Aryanrhm/jenkins-ansible-terraform/README.md

 * Run terraform init to initialize the Terraform working directory.
 * Run terraform apply to apply the Terraform code and create the EC2 instance and security group.

-Once the EC2 instance is created, Terraform will run the local-exec provisioner, which will install and configure Jenkins using Ansible.
+Once the EC2 instance is created, Terraform will run the local-exec provisioner, which will configure Jenkins using Ansible.
 The pipeline is created based on the Jenkinsfile located in [this repo](https://github.com/aryanrhm/nodejs-pipeline) under the misc directory.

 ### Contributing